PetLucy/LunaHR-Linux/README.md

 ## Installs:

-uhhh... coming soon maybe... probably... maybe...
+uhhh... instructions coming soon maybe... probably... maybe...

 ### Avatar
 The needed prefabs is in the unitypackages (see links above).
 Avatar setup is as simple as any other VRCFury asset, and should be drag and drop onto your avatar.